Beignet

-Beignet (/ˈbɛnjeɪ/ BEN-yay, also /beɪnˈjeɪ, bɛnˈjeɪ/ bayn-YAY-,_-ben-YAY, /fr/; lit. 'bump') is a type of deep-fried pastry of French origin.
-It is commonly made from pâte à choux, but can also be made using rice flour (rice beignets) or yeast-leavened batters.
+Beignet (/ˈbɛnjeɪ/ BEN-yay, also /beɪnˈjeɪ, bɛnˈjeɪ/ bayn-YAY-,_-ben-YAY; /fr/; lit. 'bump') is a deep-fried pastry of French origin.
+It is commonly made from choux pastry, but can also be made using rice flour (rice beignets) or yeast-leavened batters.
 Beignets can be served in a variety of preparations, the most common being dusted with confectioner’s sugar.
-The pastry is popular in French, Hungarian, Italian, and American cuisines.
+The pastry is popular in French, Hungarian, Italian, Cajun, and American cuisines.

 Types

 A traditional way beignets are prepared is using choux pastry dough.
 Otherwise known as the French-style beignet, this type of dough is typically made using butter, eggs, milk or water, sugar, flour, and salt.
 Choux pastry is versatile and is prepared differently by culture.
 The pâte à choux method is also the style of beignets that were introduced to New Orleans by French immigrants in the 1700s.

 Variations often include banana or plantain – popular fruits in the port city – or berries.
 Other variations include savory fillings such as meat and cheese fillings.

-Beignets can also be made with yeast pastry, which might be referred to as boules de Berlin in French, referring to Berliner doughnuts, which lack the typical doughnut hole in the center, filled with fruit or jam.
+Beignets can also be made with yeast pastry, which might be referred to as boules de Berlin in French.
+This refers to Berliner doughnuts that are filled with fruit or jam.

 In Corsica, beignets made with chestnut flour (beignets de farine de châtaigne) are known as fritelli.

-In Canadian French, doughnuts are referred to alternately as beigne or beignet.
+In Canadian French, doughnuts are alternately referred to as beigne or beignet.

-In former French colonial empire in West Africa, a beignet is a small ball of fried dough, in Senegal sometimes made with millet flour rather than wheat, equivalent to a Puff-puff.
+In former French colonial empire in West Africa, a beignet is a small ball of fried dough, in Senegal sometimes made with millet flour rather than wheat, equivalent to a puff-puff.